Falc00n007/RoomVu-Task-V2/README.md

+**Attention Task Tester:** **Local** testing is often different from testing in a real **product environment**.
+I have tried to explain the details of all the stories involved in this test in every stage.
+However, due to the nature of many infrastructure cases, there may be a need to manually check and make some changes and versioning to this test, which is usually negotiable to finalize.
+Please bear with**me**. **Thank you**.
 This change will make it easier for DovOps guys to tailor the product to their specific needs.
 The development and implementation steps for Version 2 remain the same as in previous versions, leveraging the expertise of DevOps guys.**